devpro/azure-pipeline-training/docs/build-first-steps/01-helloworld.md

 ### Hints

-- In Ubuntu, the machine name can be retrieved from the `hostname` command
+- In Ubuntu, the machine name can be displayed with the `hostname` command